Mablethorpe loop railway: Louth and East Coast Railway

-The Louth and East Coast Railway was incorporated on 18 July 1872 to make a line from Louth to Mablethorpe, a branch from Saltfleetby to North Somercotes, and a spur from this branch to Saltfleetby Haven.
+The Louth and East Coast Railway was incorporated on 18 July 1872 by the Louth and East Coast Railway Act 1872 (35 & 36 Vict. c. cx) to make a line from Louth to Mablethorpe, a branch from Saltfleetby to North Somercotes, and a spur from this branch to Saltfleetby Haven.
 Authorised share capital was £96,000.
 The company had arranged with the Great Northern Railway to work the line for 50% of receipts for 21 years.
-However nothing was done towards actual construction, and on 17 May 1877 the Louth and East Coast Railway obtained a second Act, allowing an extension of time for construction, and deviation of the branches.
+However nothing was done towards actual construction, and on 17 May 1877 the Louth and East Coast Railway obtained a second act of Parliament, the Louth and East Coast Railway Act 1877 (40 & 41 Vict. c. x), allowing an extension of time for construction, and deviation of the branches.
 (In fact the branches were never made.)

 Opening

 Construction proceeded, and public traffic began on 17 October 1877, after a ceremonial opening the previous day.
 The line was 11 miles 68 chains long, generally straight and level.
 It diverged from the main line at Mablethorpe junction, 1 mile 8 chains south of Louth; the junction was aligned for direct running from Louth to Mablethorpe.
 There were 12 level crossings over public roads and six wooden underbridges.
 Stations and sidings were provided at Grimoldby, Saltfleetby, Theddlethorpe and Mablethorpe.
 At the suggestion of the GNR, Mablethorpe station was laid out to handle a large excursion traffic, although only one line was in use at first.
 The contractor, Henry Jackson, went bankrupt owing the GNR £800 for haulage.